-To promote the joy of reading and promote democracy through the free exchange of ideas.
+Department Mission: To promote the joy of reading and promote democracy th ırough 41 C 1 C 1 T 1 4 1 · 1 the free exchange of ideas.
 To provide accurate and timely information that is responsive to the community needs and to practice operational excellence in a responsive manner.
 This is accomplished through the provision of customer-centered service, quality programs for all ages, and up-to-date technology.

-The Bartlesville Public Library furnishes free access to reading Department Description:

-materials and the internet for all ages.
+Department Description: The Bartlesville Public Library furnishes free access to reading materials and the internet for all ages.
 The library also maintains several meeting rooms to be used by community organizations.